Yalantis/iOS-Guidelines/README.md

 ```@public``` ivars not allowed

 #### Properties
-- Use ```copy``` specifier in case if mutability leads to unexpected behaviour (i.e. when NSMutableString passed as NSString and mutated outside of class).
+- Use ```copy``` specifier in case mutability leads to unexpected behaviour (i.e. when NSMutableString passed as NSString and mutated outside of the class)
 - Use ```readonly``` for public properties whenever possible to prevent unexpected class usage (i.e. outlet assigned from client code, etc)
 - (iOS only) Use ```nonatimic``` whenever possible to speedup code execution
 - Desirable to access underlying property's ivar only in init/setter/getter
 - Use of @property solely to create _ivar is not recommended and should be prohibited

 #### Exceptions handling
-Use exceptions only in really required places.
+Use exceptions only where it is required.
 Desirable to use NSError ** and / or return result status (i.e. Success, Fail)

 #### Protocols
 - Delegate methods should always pass ```sender``` argument: